 Open plan kitchen, dining room and living room with doors opening onto pool terrace

-Due for completion in May 2020: studio/playroom with separate external access
+Studio/playroom with separate external access

-Double bedroom with 1.8x2m bed
+Double bedroom can either be twins or double with 1.8x2m bed

 Please note Perla and Mistral are next door to each other and can be taken together for larger groups, sleeping up to 12